 In all the excitement surrounding the 2014-2015 lunar tetrad, several books and doubtless tens of thousands of online articles were written drawing connections to these lunar eclipses and the ‘blood moons’ of prophecy.
-In some of these articles, writings of ancient rabbis were cited to support claims that these blood moons were omens related to the nation Israel.
+In some of these articles, writings of ancient rabbis were cited to support claims that these blood moons were omens related to Israel.

 In ‘Mystic’ rabbi issues ominous warning on eve of blood moon, Leo Hohmann reports:”The Talmud discusses the significance of astronomical events in human history, stating that a solar eclipse is a warning to the nations, while a lunar eclipse signifies danger for the Jewish people, who are likened to the moon.”